suryamokkapati/riverrun/README.md

 # riverrun

-A command-line utility that prints a random quote from James Joyce's *Finnegans Wake*.
+riverrun.
+A small C program similar to Fortune that prints a random quote from James Joyce's Finnegans Wake.
+A way a lone a last a loved a long the
 ```
 $ riverrun
 Three quarks for Muster Mark!
 ```

-Every invocation draws a different fragment from the Wake — from thunderwords to lullabies, riddles to reveries.

 ## Install